estella-warwick/BumbleBox/README.md

 pip install dask –break-system-packages`
 ```

 7. Download the BumbleBox code onto your Raspberry Pi.
 To download the code, click the green 'Code' button on the main BumbleBox page and then press the 'Download Zip' button.
-After downloading the folder onto the Pi, I put the folder onto the Pi's Desktop so I can access it easily.
+After downloading the folder onto the Pi and unzipping it, you might want to put the folder onto the Pi's Desktop so you can access it easily.

 ![download-zip-example-github](https://github.com/Crall-Lab/BumbleBox/assets/102829182/961ca94d-ce7b-4b3b-a8c8-8560dd3a271c)